breadplop/glitchbot/README.md

 # Python3 Telegram Bot
-> Telegram Bot which shows users of Eusoff Hall their meals for the current and next day.
+> Telegram Bot which shows users of Eusoff Hall their meal menus for the current and next day.

 ### server.py
 > Contains server logic and delivers telegram updates to bot logic.